What Is Transcreation? Should We Bother?

 Transcreation is largely used by advertising, marketing and media professionals to refer to the process of translating and adapting a creative message from one language and culture, to another.

-The goal of transcreation is to keep the spirit of the original message but to adapt it to a new audience’s culture.
-Keeping it so it resonates and elicits the same reactions and emotions as it did with the original audience, regardless of their linguistic and cultural background.
+The goal of transcreation is to keep the spirit of the original message but to adapt it to a new audience’s culture, this is particularly something that is important in copywriting and when creating marketing materials.
+Keeping it so it resonates and elicits the same reactions and emotions in the new language and community as it did with the original audience, regardless of their linguistic and cultural background.

 This can involve significant changes to the original message.
 Or even result in the creation of new imagery, branding and copy to do so.